Recent Advances in Multimodal Affective Computing: An NLP Perspective: Discuss

 \section{Discuss}

-In this section, we briefly discuss the works of multimodal affective computing based on facial expression, acoustic signal, physiological signals, and emotion cause.
-Furthermore, we discuss the technical routes across multiple multimodal affective computing tasks to track their consistency and difference.
+In this section, We review multimodal affective computing based on facial, acoustic, and physiological signals, as well as emotion causes, and analyze approaches across tasks to highlight their commonalities and differences.